WanChiChen/COP-4331C-Project/Artifacts/Architecture.md

 # Performance

+As a lightweight 2D game, performance should be fast and consistent across modern machines.
+Framerate drops will be minimized by loading and unloading rooms accordingly, but should only seriously occur in the most animation and graphic heavy levels on lower-end machines.
+Transition times between rooms should be less than a second due to pre-loading rooms close to the player.
+Opening sub-menus such as the inventory and the talent tree should occur in less than half of a second.
+The longest loading times the user will encounter will only be when creating a new game or loading a game due to more information being processed.

 # Scalability

+The game will be built in a modular, object-oriented manner, allowing for easy creation of additional content.
+Enemies, bosses, and rooms are pre-designed as templats and added to a queue for the level generation to randomly select from, so the creation of new designs can be easily added to that queue.

 # Interoperability

+This section does not apply to our project, as we are not planning on sharing any data with other services, applications, or devices.

 # Internationalization/Localization

+Possible internationalization/localization will be handled by importing the appropriate fonts for languages that use different scripts and translating the game's content and interfaces.

 # Input/Output

+The majority of the input will be user generated, such as keyboard presses to control the in-game character and mouses clicks to select items from the inventory and menu.
+File input will occur when loading save files.
+File output will occur when creating and saving save files.

 # Error Processing

+Error processing will primarily deal with errors from file input/output and missing assets and will be dealt with by notifying the user.
+These errors will be detected when the game is unable to read or write to game files or load a necessary game asset, and will alert the user with a pop-up window.
+User errors will be handled through user notification (invalid character name).
+Game crashes will be detected and logged appropriately.

 # Fault Tolerance

+The application will have high tolerance for asset faults and attempt to continue running with invalid/missing assets.
+The application will have low tolerance for file input and output.
+If the application is unable to read a save file, it will not attempt to load the file and notify the user with an error.
+If the application is unable to properly write to a save file, it will not attempt to continue writing and notify the user with an error.

 # Architectural Feasibility

+This application is technically feasible for the base development of a dungeon crawler game.
+Game mechanics such as proper collisions, interactions, attacking, health, and level generation are the most feasible.
+Implementation of a complete AI that can react to the user's playstyle may be less possible, but will still be feasible with a normal algorithm.

+This application should be artistically feasible.
+Assets such as backgrounds, animations, and sprites will be very feasible to create at a functional level, but may not be completely satisfactory or high-level from an artistic lens.

+This application is economically feasible, using the free versions of GitHub, Trello, and Unity for product development.

 # Overengineering